-- 1) A surveillance system in accordance with Chapter 1.4. and under the responsibility of the Veterinary Authority should address the following aspects: - a) formal and ongoing system for detecting and investigating outbreaks of disease or infection with CSFV should be in place; - a procedure should be in place for the rapid collection and transport of samples from suspected cases to a laboratory for CSF diagnosis; - c) a system for recording, managing and analysing diagnostic and surveillance data should be in place.
+- 1) A surveillance system in accordance with Chapter 1.4. and under the responsibility of the Veterinary Authority should address the following aspects: - formal and ongoing system for detecting and investigating outbreaks of disease or CSFV infection should be in place; - b) a procedure should be in place for the rapid collection and transport of samples from suspected cases to a laboratory; - c) appropriate laboratory testing capability for CSF diagnosis; - a system for recording, managing and analysing diagnostic and surveillance data should be in place.